Sairyss/domain-driven-hexagon/README.md

 ### Commands

+`Command` is an object that signals user intent, for example `CreateUserCommand`.
+It describes a single action (but does not perform it).

-- `Commands` are used for state-changing actions, like creating new user and saving it to the database.
+`Commands` are used for state-changing actions, like creating new user and saving it to the database.
 Create, Update and Delete operations are considered as state-changing.

 Data retrieval is responsibility of `Queries`, so `Command` methods should not return business data.